How To Be More Talkative

 Here are a few examples:

 • “You seem like a very calm, composed person.
-If I had to guess, I would say you are a nurse or a doctor, someone who has to keep it together under pressure.”
+If I had to guess, I would say you are a nurse or a doctor, someone who must keep it together under pressure.”

-• “You have a bit of an intellectual vibe about you.
-If I had to guess, I would say you work in academia, maybe in the humanities.”
+• “You have a bit of an intellectual air about you.
+If I had to guess, I would say you are a writer or a journalist.”

-• “I can tell you are not originally from New Mexico.
-If I had to guess, I would say the New England area, maybe Boston.”
+• “I get a feeling you are not from New Mexico.
+If I had to guess, I would say the New England area.”

-• “I couldn’t help but notice your cauliflower ears and your athletic build.
-If I had to guess, I would say you are probably an MMA fighter.”
+• “I couldn’t help but notice your cauliflower ears.
+If I had to guess, I would say you are an MMA fighter.”

 The reason why we respond well to such assumptions is vanity.
-We are highly interested in learning how we come across to others.
+We are highly interested in learning how we are perceived by others.

 6. Cater to Their Vanity